Fort Rosecrans National Cemetery: History

 At one time, the cemetery was called the Bennington Nation Cemetery, but in 1934 was named the Fort Rosecrans National Cemetery.
 Fort Rosecrans became a National Cemetery on October 5, 1934.
 The decision to make the post cemetery part of the national system came, in part, due to changes in legislation that greatly increased the number of persons eligible for burial in a national cemetery.
 Grave space in San Francisco National Cemetery then grew increasingly limited.
 In addition, southern California was experiencing a phenomenal population growth during this period, and there was a definitive need for more burial sites.

-All available space for casketed remains at Fort Rosecrans was exhausted in the late 1960s, but cremated remains continued to be accepted.
-In the first decade of the 21st Century addition of extensive columbaria, in place of old chain-link fencing has allowed the interment of thousands of additional veterans there.

 In 1973, Fort Rosecrans National Cemetery was placed under the control of the Veterans Administration.

+All available space for casketed remains at Fort Rosecrans was exhausted in the late 1960s.
+In the first decade of the 21st century, the addition of extensive columbaria in place of old chain-link fencing allowed the interment of thousands of additional veterans.

-In May 2014, the cemetery had assigned all remaining spaces available; new burials will occur at Miramar National Cemetery.
-It was listed on the National Register of Historic Places in 2016.
+In May 2014, the cemetery had assigned all remaining spaces available; the last recipient of a space was Mary Rossa Luzar, the widow of a U.S. Airman.
+The only burials that continue to take place are those of eligible spouses or dependents of already-interred veterans.
+New burials will occur at Miramar National Cemetery.

+Fort Rosecrans was listed on the National Register of Historic Places in 2016.

 Today, the Fort Rosecrans Memorial Day celebration is the largest Memorial Day festivity in San Diego.
 The Fort Rosecrans Memorial Day Committee consists of war veterans' organizations, their auxiliaries, and patriotic groups.